 You could hear a pin drop.
-Close to three hundred eighth grade students from LaGrange Middle School took their seats in the Meyerhoff auditorium at the United States Holocaust Memorial Museum.
+Close to three hundred eighth grade students from LaGrange Middle School took their seats in the Meyerhoff auditorium at the United States Holocaust Memorial Museum in Washington DC.
 Today, they would not be visiting the four floor permanent exhibit, but would be hearing a first-hand personal account of the Holocaust from survivor Henry Greenbaum.
 Their silence imparted respect for the museum as a living memorial to the Holocaust, but it did not last for long.
 When Henry walked into the auditorium, the students welcomed him with a standing ovation, cheers, and applause.
 The moment sent chills down everyone’s spine.

 Henry casually took a seat on the edge of the stage, and for the next 45 minutes told his story.
 It was heart-wrenching to hear what Henry lived through and to note that at the time he was about the same age as the students listening to him speak.
 The war ended when he was only 17 years old.
 He endured working in a munitions factory while living in the Starachowice ghetto and survived life in a slave labor camp, Auschwitz concentration camp, the satellite camp of Buna-Monowitz, Flossenbürg concentration camp, and the death march toward Dachau.

 Perhaps most riveting was Henry’s description of freedom.
 He said that to this day, the word “free” gives him the chills.
 To have safety, to be able to bathe, to have water, to have food, to have health, to not have to march, to sleep on sheets instead of boards, and to have a haircut were commodities Henry had not experienced for five years.
 He described the American soldiers who freed him as “his angels”.